 Part 6: What Packaging Options are Available

 In part 1 – C we briefly spoke about packaging options for bundling more than one product.
-In this section we will cover in detail the packaging options available to sellers and offer tips and advice for purchasing.
+In this section, we will cover in detail the packaging options available to sellers and offer tips and advice for purchasing.

-Accurate sales forecasts are important when purchasing materials to help determine the amount of materials to purchase.
+Accurate sales forecasts are important when purchasing materials to help determine the number of materials to purchase.
 The ability to buy any packaging materials in bulk will substantially reduce overall costs.
 Packaging companies often offer discounted shipping or free shipping for material orders over a specified amount.
 If the storage space is available and the sales forecasts support a bulk material purchase it is highly recommended.

 A. Corrugated Packaging Options

 Essentially all of the major carriers prefer parcel shipments to be packaged in a corrugated carton.
 Corrugated containers can be expensive and difficult to source multiple sizes.
 An easy way to reduce or remove the cost of corrugated containers is shipping via USPS flat rate.
 The post office allows you to order flat rate boxes online or pick up at a local hub at no cost.